Meulengracht/MollenOS/README.md

 ## Roadmap <a name="roadmap"></a>

 The basic features of the kernel is completed, and the road to the 0.7 release will include mostly bugfixes to kernel or any missing implementations.
-Some implementations in relation to cleanup of resources and coordination of cleanup are postponed and we now seem to slowly encounter those issues as we continue to port applications and functionality to the operation system.
+Some implementations in relation to clean up of resources and coordination of cleanup are postponed, and we now seem to slowly encounter those issues as we continue to port applications and functionality to the operating system.
 The goal for the 0.7 release are described in the milestone [0.7 Pearl](https://github.com/Meulengracht/MollenOS/milestone/6).

 ## Features <a name="features"></a>

 ### Bootloader <a name="features-boot"></a>
-MollenOS uses it's own filesystem (MFS), it is not booted by the more traditional way of GRUB.
-Instead it has it's own faily complete bootloader for BIOS (only atm, we are planning to implement UEFI soon), which can be found in the /boot directory. mBoot is written specifically for MollenOS, and supports booting from both FAT32 & MFS.
+MollenOS uses its own filesystem (MFS), it is not booted by the more traditional way of GRUB.
+Instead, it has its own faily complete bootloader for BIOS (only atm, we are planning to implement UEFI soon), which can be found in the /boot directory. mBoot is written specifically for MollenOS, and supports booting from both FAT32 & MFS.

 ### Kernel <a name="features-kernel"></a>
 The Vali kernel is far from feature-complete, but it currently is in a state where it supports our use-cases.
-The kernel itself provides some of the basic system management functions like;
+The kernel itself provides some basic system management functions like;
  - Memory management
  - Thread management
  - IPC